sramirez/lsc-cnn/README.md

 # Requirements
 We strongly recommend to run the codes in NVidia-Docker.
 Install both `docker` and `nvidia-docker` (please find instructions from their respective installation pages).
 After the docker installations, pull pytorch docker image with the following command:
+`docker pull nvcr.io/nvidia/pytorch:18.04-py3`
+and run the image using the command:
 `nvidia-docker run --rm -ti --ipc=host nvcr.io/nvidia/pytorch:18.04-py3`

 Further software requirements are listed in `requirements.txt`.